codinglabsau/cody/README.md

 ## Features

-- Enscapsulates your AI strategy through versioned application configuration
+- Enscapsulates the project AI strategy simple tasks defined in markdown
 - Creates git worktrees to your local environment, executes prompts, and creates PRs on GitHub all in the background
 - Workflows can be invoked on-demand, or scheduled as recurring tasks to proactively chip away